 Like most homemade mustard, after you've made it, you need to let it sit for awhile on your pantry shelf for the flavors to mellow and blend.
 Sometimes this is only a few days, other times it's a month or more.

-3/4 cup brown mustard seeds
+3/4 cup brown or yellow mustard seeds

 1/2 teaspoon turmeric